 The feature supports units of minutes, hours, days, or weeks.
 Currently a combination of different units or fractional values is not supported.
 If you would like to set a segment recency of, say, 1.5 hours, you can input 90 minutes.

-Different segment recencies can be set for each first party segment so one first party segment can be set to less than 10 days while another first party segment can be set to more than 1 week.
+Multiple segment recency can be set for each first party segment so one first party segment can be set to less than 10 days while another first party segment can be set to more than 1 week.
 You can also apply the same segment recency setting to all 1st party segments if the “Apply to all selected segments” checkbox is checked.

 Segments with recency enabled can be applied to targeting using both INCLUDE and EXCLUDE logic.